- Library Information

 Access to physical materials

-Campus is currently restricted only to essential personnel through March 31.
-The library building is closed indefinitely or until further notice, which means there is no access to physical materials, including course reserves and physical InterLibrary Loan materials, at this time.
+The library building is closed indefinitely or until further notice, which means there is limited access to physical materials, including course reserves and physical InterLibrary Loan materials, at this time.

 Access to the library’s electronic resources is always available through the library website (https://library.wilson.edu)